The Slutcracker: Reception

 The show began its initial holiday run in December 2008 at the prestigious Somerville Theatre in Greater Boston.
 The popularity of the show exceeded initial expectations as it sold out its first four shows in the 900-seat theatre.
 Two more shows were subsequently added.
 In the show's 2009 run, the number of performances were doubled from the previous year.
 Since the show's initial 2008 run, it has returned to the Somerville Theatre each December for successively longer runs and has expanded its tour to include post-holiday performances during January in Montreal's theatre district.
-The latest 2010 tour included 16 shows in Boston and 2 in Montreal.
+The 2010 tour included 16 shows in Boston and 2 in Montreal.

 Controversy

 The Slutcracker's overt portrayal of sexual themes created some antagonistic responses from groups such as MassResistance, a conservative Christian group.
-Specifically the group expressed concern about the positive portrayal of homoeroticism, BDSM, promiscuity, and strippers as well as the inclusion of props such as the bubbles-shooting candy cane dildo featured prominently throughout the performance to suggest male orgasm.
+Specifically the group expressed concern about the positive portrayal of homoeroticism, BDSM, promiscuity, and strippers as well as the inclusion of props such as the snow-shooting candy cane dildo featured prominently throughout the performance to suggest male orgasm.